Yacine Adli

+Personal life

+Adli's parents are from the village of Tizra-Aissa (Draâ El Mizan, Tizi Ouzou Province, Kabylia, Algeria).

 Club career

 Paris Saint-Germain

 Adli made his professional debut for Paris Saint-Germain (PSG) on 19 May 2018 in the final Ligue 1 match of the season against Caen.
 He replaced Christopher Nkunku after 83 minutes in a 0–0 away draw.
 On 2 July 2018, Adli signed his first professional contract with PSG.

 Bordeaux

 On 31 January 2019, the last day of the 2018–19 winter transfer window, Adli joined league rivals Bordeaux on a 4 1/2-year contract.
 The transfer reportedly involved a fee of €5.5 million and a 40% sell-on clause.

 Adli scored against his former side Paris Saint-Germain in a 2–2 draw at the Parc des Princes on 28 November 2020.

 AC Milan

 On 31 August 2021, it was announced that Adli had signed for Serie A giants AC Milan on a five-year contract.
 The fee paid to Bordeaux was a reported €8 million.
 He was loaned back to the club for the remainder of the 2021–22 season.

+In his first season at Milan, Adli had very little playtime and made just six sporadic appearances throughout the entire season, all of which were as a substitute in the closing minutes of games.

+Despite these setbacks, however, he did not go to play elsewhere on loan, neither during the winter break, nor in the summer.

+Ahead of the 2023–24 season, as Milan's primary formation changed from 4–2–3–1 to 4–3–3, Adli started to play in front of the team's defense as a holding midfielder or a deep-lying playmaker, providing an alternative to Rade Krunić, who had been considered a starter in this position at the time.
+However, as Krunić departed in the winter, Adli took his place in the starting XI.